Failure to Treat Hyperbilirubinemia or Jaundice

 Attorneys Assisting New Mexico Families in Birth Injury Lawsuits

 When a baby is born, a physician will typically examine the baby to assess the baby’s health and to determine if the baby is suffering from any issues requiring treatment, such as jaundice.
 While jaundice is a common condition that is typically easily remedied, if it goes untreated, it can lead to significant health issues.
 If your child was harmed at birth due to a physician’s failure to treat hyperbilirubinemia or jaundice, you should consult an attorney regarding your potential claims.
-The New Mexico birth injury lawyers at the Branch Law Firm possess the skills and resources to help you seek a successful outcome.
+Our Albuquerque birth injury lawyers at the Branch Law Firm possess the skills and resources to help you seek a successful outcome.

 Consequences of a Failure to Treat Hyperbilirubinemia or Jaundice